-East Texas is home to a wide variety of zoos, animal parks, drive-thru safaris and animal sanctuaries.
+Texas is home to a wide variety of zoos, animal parks, drive-thru safaris, aquariums and animal sanctuaries.

-Included on this page are highlights of some of the more popular zoos and animal parks across this part of Texas.
+Included on this page are highlights of some of the more popular zoos and animal parks across Texas.

-Whether you are touring in Deep East Texas, around Nacogdoches, or in Upper East Texas in Tyler, or elsewhere in the area, there are zoos and animal parks of interest to adults and children alike.
+Whether you are touring in Deep East Texas, around Nacogdoches, or in Dallas or Houston or elsewhere in the State, there are zoos and animal parks of interest to adults and children alike.

 The Caldwell Zoo in Tyler is an accredited institution, and participates in many breeding projects.

-Animals born at the zoo include giraffes, flamingoes, black rhinoceros, giant anteaters, and many others.
+Animals born at the zoo include giraffes, flamingos, black rhinoceros, giant anteaters, and many others.

 The 85-acre zoo containing more than 2,000 animals representing 250 species from East Africa, North America, and South America.